kubeshop/testkube-docs/docs/articles/ephemeral-clusters.md

 by [Getting in touch](https://testkube.io/contact) if you have a specific scenario that Testkube should solve for!

 :::info
-We are in the process of adding true multi-agent support to Testkube Environments - let us know if you have any specific requirements in this regard so we can make sure to cover them also.
+The Testkube team is looking into adding true multi-agent support to Testkube Environments - let us know if you have any specific requirements in this regard so we can make sure to cover them also.
 :::